 During their next phase of development, Yona Care will continue to prototype the newest version of the pelvic exam tool.

-Improvements already made include a three-leafed design that eliminates the need to open the speculum as wide, an angled handle so patients don't have to hang off the exam table, and a silicone material that reduces the coldness felt upon insertion.
+Improvements already made include a three-leafed design that eliminates the need to open the speculum as wide, an angled handle so patients don't have to hang off of the exam table, and a silicone material that reduces the coldness felt upon insertion.

 The team's efforts won't end with the speculum either.
 They also have plans to tackle other painful pelvic exam causes, such as the stirrups and exam room itself.